 You’re running low on energy and need a quick fix; you grab a high fat, sugar-packed “energy bar” without thinking twice and polish it off before you even realize.
-The hormones released from stress likely led you to make the impulsive, unhealthy option that will eventually backfire by leading to an energy crash and hunger pit come dinnertime.
-When stress takes over, vicious cycles such as the energy bar episode come with detrimental consequences in both the short and long term.
-But luckily, a simple shift in decision making while under stress can lead you to more energy and better overall health.
+The hormones released from stress likely led you to make the impulsive, unhealthy emotional eating habit that will eventually backfire by leading to an energy crash and hunger pit come dinnertime.
+When your stress levels takes over, vicious cycles such as the energy bar episode come with detrimental consequences in both the short and long term.
+But luckily, a simple shift in decision making while under stress can lead you to more energy and better overall healthy habits and food choices.

 In the short term, stress causes a hormone release from the brain that shuts down appetite, which can cause a crash and burn if you ignore your symptoms and do not properly re-fuel through food.
 In the long term, stress causes the release of cortisol that increases appetite and the motivation to eat.
 Studies have shown that due to the release of cortisol in combination with high insulin levels, the body tends to crave foods that are high in fat, sugar, or both; all things that hinder our daily wellbeing the most.

 The foods that we eat give energy to our body and therefore affect how we feel throughout the entire day (and night!).

 Stress Eating Impacts Fertility and Lactation